By Baldmichael Theresoluteprotector’sson

 Well, this was updated 13th May 2020, so no change since it seems.

 So apart from loss of taste and smell, there seems to be no difference.
 It seems reasonable to say we have shut down the world for a case of the ‘flu, which some people can’t smell or taste, as it were.

 Personally, I think it smells fishy to me, the whole thing.
-I will be presenting my statistical findings comparing ‘flu and Covid elsewhere, no doubt in S is for…..Statistics in due course.
+I have presented my statistical findings comparing ‘flu and Covid in S is for…..Statistics.

 Indeed, not just fishy, but the whole planet has gone mad, or cuckoo, over Covid 19.
 The Chinese have been blamed for it – ‘Wuhan ‘flu’ it is sometimes called.
 Reminds me of that film with Jack Nicholson ‘One flew over the cuckoo’s nest’.

 Deeply disturbing, from what little I have seen of it or read about it.
 I compare it to today.
 In the case of the film, the lunatics were in the asylum, and the (relatively ) sane outside.
 Now the roles seem reversed.
 At least the world has gone bonkers, and I suspect the ones inside are more sane.

 Whether that is the case I don’t know.
 I assume such institutions have been shut up with limited access, like the care homes.